By choosing plants that positively interact with your leeks, you may reap bigger harvests, deter pests, and make better use of your space.

 - Beets: Leeks’ strong scent deters some pests that may feed on beets.

-These beneficial pairings help maximize garden space, improve pest control, and promote healthy growth for tastier leeks.
+These pairings maximize garden space, boost pest control, and make leeks healthier and tastier.

 Other good companions are celery, nasturtiums, French marigolds, and borage.
 Other great vegetables and fruits to include are strawberries, bok choy, tomatoes, Swiss chard, peppers, and turnips.